Frequently Asked Questions

 A

 Images are rendered quickly using server generated thumbnails.
 Speed should be acceptable for all users.
 However, you can opt to browse by file name by selecting "Choose Browsing Preference" within the Art Browser window.
-Keep in mind that file names are not always descriptive as I have not attempted to create a file naming convention for thousands of images.
-Dial-up users may also want to consider the Image Tree since images are only loaded when selected.
+Keep in mind that file names are not always descriptive.
+I have not attempted to create a file naming convention for thousands of images.

 Q